If you are not familiar with the differing types of showers then it's a good idea to read about shower types first.

 An extractor fan is also a good idea if you don't already have one and in conversions or new builds is a requirement.
 These can be fitted in ceilings and walls and in most cases have a 'run-on' timer to ensure condensation is reduced by continuing in operation for a few minutes after the lights have been turned off.
 Fans that operate based on humidity levels are also available.

 Need assistance?
-The process is that The Shower-Man at 50plus will come and look at the existing plumbing and heating installation, discuss your ideas and requirements and draw up a written offer and specification for your agreement before starting work.
-The Shower-Man is happy to install your purchased shower, tray, cubicle and more.
+The process is that 50plus will come and look at the existing plumbing and heating installation, discuss your ideas and requirements and draw up a written offer and specification for your agreement before starting work.
+50plus is happy to install your purchased shower, tray, cubicle and more.
 Do consult us if you need advice.

 Call today to set up a free estimate visit

-The Shower-Man at 50plus provides a professional and guaranteed installation and maintenance service for householders and businesses.
-The service is an extension the 50plus practical services and offers a range of works focussed on showers.
+The 50plus provides a professional and guaranteed installation and maintenance service for householders and businesses.
+The service is an extension the 50plus repair and maintenance service and offers a range of works focussed on showers.

-50plus has a client base of commercial and domestic customers and are experienced in small works, fault finding and refurbishment.
+50plus has a client base of domestic and commercial customers and is experienced in small works, fault finding and refurbishment.

 Contact us for further information